 2. Explore third-party apps and add-ons.

-One of the most notable advantages Google offers is its openness to third-party developers, apps, and add-ons.
+One of the most notable advantages Google offers is its openness to third-party developers, G Suite apps, and G Suite add-ons.
 Through G Suite Marketplace, you’ll find hundreds, if not thousands of separate and integrated tools you can use to enhance your use of core G Suite products—or embed other functionalities in your daily used apps.
 Some of these are paid options, but many of them are completely free, so make sure you look through these options and take advantage of them.

 3. Get to know the tools available in G Suite.